weepy/bounce/README.md

 Running Tests
 ----

-bin/bounce test/test.js
+* bin/bounce test/test.js

   Changes to test.js and watch/file.js should cause the counter to restart.

+* bin/bounce test/error.js
+  Should throw an error and exit immediately

 Tested on Ubuntu/OSX on Node 0.2.0 and 0.1.104